 Do something outside everyday.

-Plant something, go to the park, take a walk, play with ride-ons, kick a football, go to the beach, chalk on the patio or drive, play in a sandpit, wash the car, post a letter, walk to the shop, feed the ducks, kick a ball, rake the leaves, build a snowman, go for a picnic, go for a boat ride, a bike ride, blackberry picking, collect wild flowers, leaf collecting and make a collage, learn to cross the road safely, go for an ice cream!
+Plant something, go to the park, take a walk, play with ride-on vehicles, kick a soccer ball, go to the beach, chalk on the driveway, play in a sandbox, wash the car, mail a letter, walk to the store, feed the ducks, rake the leaves, build a snowman, go for a picnic, go for a boat ride, a bike ride, blackberry picking, collect leaves and make a collage, learn to cross the road safely, go for an ice cream!